Nyandwi/ModernConvNets/README.md

 <p style='text-align: justify;'> <a href="https://nbviewer.jupyter.org/github/Nyandwi/convnets-architectures"><img src="https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg" alt="Render nbviewer" /> </a> <a href="https://colab.research.google.com/github/Nyandwi/convnets-architectures" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> </p>

-***Revision of the designs and implementation of modern convolutional neural networks architectures***
+***Revision of the designs and implementation of modern Convolutional Neural Network architectures***
 -------
 ![cnns_image](images/gitcover.png)

+### Introduction to Convolutional Neural Networks

-Convolutional Neural Networks (ConvNets or CNNs) are a class of neural networks algorithms that are used for visual recognition tasks.
+Convolutional Neural Networks (ConvNets or CNNs) are a class of neural networks algorithms that are mostly used in image recognition tasks.

-A standard CNNs is typically made of 3 main layers that are convolution, pooling, and fully connected layers.
+A standard CNN architecture is typically made of 3 main layers that are convolution, max-pooling, and fully connected layers.
 Convolution layers are the main component of CNNs.
 They are used for extracting features in images using filters.
+Pooling layers are used for downsampling the activation or feature maps produced by convolutional layers.
+Downsampling can also be achieved by using strided-convolutions, but max-pooling layers don't have any learnable parameters and they introduce translational invariance which improves model generalization on the cost of [spatial inductive bias](https://samiraabnar.github.io/articles/2020-05/indist).
+Fully connected layers are used for classification purpose(matching learned features with their respective labels).

+Example of CNN architectures that follow the above structure are [AlexNet](convnets/01-alexnet.ipynb) and [VGG](convnets/02-vgg.ipynb).
+Most modern CNN architectures go beyond plain combination of convolution, max-pooling and fully connected layers.
+For example, architectures like [ResNet](convnets/04-resnet.ipynb) and other alike networks involve residual connections.

+As you go through the materials in this repository, you will learn more about those architectures and how they are implemented.
 For more about CNNs, check [resources section](#further-learning)!

-### ConvNets Architectures
+### ConvNet Architectures

 * AlexNet - Deep Convolutional Neural Networks: [implementation](convnets/01-alexnet.ipynb), [paper](https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)